 We were given some time to climb up some steep rocks for an even better vantage point of the shadowy mounds.
 But after ten minutes, it was time to get back in the jeep.
 We would soon be arriving at our final destination.

 The White Desert

 Finally, just as the sun was beginning to set, we made it to the middle of the White Desert.
 All around us were hundreds of strange rock formations popping out of the ground like mushrooms.
-But clearly, the air was much too dry for mushrooms (or any other type of vegetation, for that matter) to grow.
+But the air was much too dry for mushrooms, or much of anything else, to grow.

 We walked around to check out more of these strange natural sculptures that have become synonymous with the White Desert and the Western Desert as a whole.
-The unique formations, known as ventifacts, were shaped by countless years of wind and sand erosion.
+These formations, known as ventifacts, were shaped by countless years of wind and sand erosion.

 But daylight was running out.
 After taking in the views from atop a small hill, it was time to go and find our camping spot.

 Before the trip, I imagined that all the desert tourists would be huddled in the same general area.
-But to my relief, each little group got their own spot of the desert.
-It would be just me, the two other travelers with me and our driver.
+But to my relief, each little group got their own spot in the desert.
+It would be just me, the two other travelers I was with, and our driver.